huston-school/FM6102/FM6102-weeklyCalendar.md

 #### **Readings**

-- Jussi Parker: Geology of Media, Preface and Chapter 2, “An Alternative Deep Time of the Media,”
+- Jussi Parker,  Preface and Chapter 2, “An Alternative Deep Time of the Media” from *Geology of Media*
-- Kate Crawford: Introduction to Atlas of AI
+- Kate Crawford, Introduction to *Atlas of AI*

 ### Week 5: Blockchain and Cyrptocurrency (9 February)

 #### **Readings**

 - Adam Greenfield, Chapter 4 "Cryptocurrency The computational guarantee of value" and Chapter 5 "Blockchain beyond Bitcoin A trellis for posthuman institutions" from *Radical Technologies: The Design of Everyday Life* (London and New York: Verso, 2017).
-- Rachel O’Dwyer, “Limited Edition: Producing Artificial Scarcity for Digital Art on the Blockchain and Its Implications for the Cultural Industries,” *Convergence: The International Journal of Research into New Media Technologies* 26, no. 4 (August 2020): 874–94, https://doi.org/10.1177/1354856518795097.
+- Rachel O’Dwyer, “Limited Edition: Producing Artificial Scarcity for Digital Art on the Blockchain and Its Implications for the Cultural Industries,” *Convergence: The International Journal of Research into New Media Technologies* 26, no. 4 (August 2020): 874–94, [https://doi.org/10.1177/1354856518795097](https://doi.org/10.1177/1354856518795097).

-### Week 6: No class (16 February)

-Submit **proposal** for module final project to Blackboard by **18 February, 5 pm.**

 ---

-## Section 3: Interaction and Mediation [Weeks 7-9]
+## Section 3: Interaction and Mediation [Weeks 6-8]

 - Review different outputs including performance, livestreaming,locative media
 - Practical workshops in OBS and Echoes (locative media sound app)

-### Week 7: Performance (23 February)
+### Week 6: Performance (16 February)

 #### **Readings**

 - Chris Salter, Introduction and Chapter 4 from *Entangled: Technology and the Transformation of Performance*
 - Neill O'Dwyer, Introduction to *Digital Scenography: 30 Years of Experimentation and Innovation in Performance and Interactive Media*
-- Watch: Yara Travieso, *La Medea* (2017)
+- Watch: Yara Travieso, *La Medea* (2017), available through Blackboard

+Submit **proposal** for module final project to Blackboard by **18 February, 5 pm.**

-### Week 8: Livestreaming (2 March)
+### Week 7: Livestreaming (23 February)

 - T.L.
-Taylor, Chapter 3, “Home Studios: Transforming Private Play into Public Entertainment“ from Watch me Play: Twitch and the Rise of Game Live Streaming
+Taylor, Chapter 3, “Home Studios: Transforming Private Play into Public Entertainment“ from *Watch me Play: Twitch and the Rise of Game Live Streaming*
 - Hunter, Lindsay Brandon.
-“Live Streaming and the Perils of Proximity.”
-International Journal of Performance Arts and Digital Media 15.3 (2019): 283-94.
+“Live Streaming and the Perils of Proximity.” *International Journal of Performance Arts and Digital Media* 15.3 (2019): 283-94.
-- Listen to The Digital Human, “Jennifer,” https://www.bbc.co.uk/programmes/b07z414z
+- Listen to The Digital Human, “Jennifer,” [https://www.bbc.co.uk/programmes/b07z414z](https://www.bbc.co.uk/programmes/b07z414z)

-### Week 9: Locative Media (9 March)
+### Week 8: Locative Media (2 March)

-- Eugenia Siapera, “Mobile Media and Everyday Life” from Understanding New Media
+- Eugenia Siapera, “Mobile Media and Everyday Life” from *Understanding New Media*
-- Scott McQuire, Introduction and Chapter 3 from Geomedia: Networked Cities and the Future of Public Space
+- Scott McQuire, Introduction and Chapter 3 from *Geomedia: Networked Cities and the Future of Public Space*
-- Virginia Eubanks, “High-Tech Homelessness in the City of Angels” from Automating Inequality
+- Virginia Eubanks, “High-Tech Homelessness in the City of Angels” from *Automating Inequality*
-- View Blast Theory, selection of videos about works: https://www.blasttheory.co.uk/our-work/#Featured
+- View Blast Theory, selection of videos about works [https://www.blasttheory.co.uk/our-work/#Featured](https://www.blasttheory.co.uk/our-work/#Featured)

-### **Assignment 2:** Due Friday 18 March by 5 pm
+**Assignment 2:** Due Friday 11 March by 5 pm

 Take a digital object that you use on an everyday basis and develop a way to interact or perform with it differently.
 This may be presented as a speculative essay, performance to video, or working prototype.
 Include a short explaination of project, if necessary.
 No citations required.

 ---

-## Section 4: Ubiquity [Weeks 11-12]
+## Section 4: Ubiquity [Weeks 9-12]

 - Critical analyze ubiquity of digital technologies
 - Practical workshop in wearables

-### Week 10: Metainterface (16 March)
+### Week 9: Metainterface (9 March)

 #### **Readings**

 - Christian Ulrik Andersen and Soren Pold, Introduction from *The metainterface: the art of platforms, cities, and clouds*
 - Sofiya Noble, “Searching for Protections from Search Engines” from *Algorithms of Oppression*

+### Week 10: Reading Week

+No Class

 ### Week 11: Wearables (23 March)